Maia, Portugal

-Maia (/pt/), officially Maia Borough (Concelho da Maia), is a municipality in the Porto Metropolitan Area), Grande Porto subregion, in Norte Region, Portugal.
+Maia (/pt/) is a municipality in the Porto Metropolitan Area), Grande Porto subregion, in Norte Region, Portugal.
 It is located 11 km north of central Porto.
 The population in 2011 was 135,306, in an area of 82.99 km2.
 There is one city (Cidade da Maia) and three towns (Moreira, Castêlo da Maia and Águas Santas) in the municipality.

 History

 The area of the current municipality (concelho) has been inhabited for millennia, with human occupation dating back to the Paleolithic period.
 In the many hills of the region, remains of villages from the Iron Age have been found.
 Attracted by the rich soil and abundance of resources, the Romans also left visible marks of their occupation in the area.
 In the middle of the thirteenth century, the Lands of Maia (Terras da Maia) extended from the city of Porto to the Ave river and from the sea to the mountains.
 In 1304 the Lands of Maia were incorporated into those of Porto, losing its political and administrative autonomy.
 In 1360, King Pedro I of Portugal gave the land of Azurara (current Vila do Conde), with land in Maia, to the then infant Denis, Lord of Cifuentes, his son.

 The history of this municipality is also closely linked to the founding of the Portuguese nation.
 Some authors argue that even the Prince Afonso Henriques had been educated here, next to the family of Mendes da Maia, who belonged to the Arcebishop of Braga D. Paio Mendes and the famous warrior Gonçalo Mendes da Maia, the "Lidador" (today the hero of the city), named so for having entered into fearless struggle against the Saracens.
 In the Age of Discovery, the region of Maia produced sails and fabrics for use in the Portuguese caravels.
 At the beginning of the sixteenth century, the King Manuel I of Portugal granted the charter, which provided the rent to be paid to the donee Reguengos of Maia, and regulated how to carry out punishments and courts.
 Between 1700 and 1836, the county was composed of 44 parishes and encompassed the entire range between the sea and the Leça and Ave rivers.

 With administrative reforms initiated in 1836, Maia became a separate municipality, but reduced both in area and number of parishes.
 In 1857, the municipality of Maia was no more, it was then restored in 1868.
 Maia municipality was crossed in 1809 by the Napoleonic army of the Duke of Dalmatia, the Marshal Soult, which was going from Braga to Porto.
 Between 1832 and 1834, in the turbulent years of struggles and civil war opposing Miguel of Portugal to Pedro IV of Portugal, it was the scene of bloody battles between the absolutist and the liberal factions.